19 September 2023

 - ALWAYS check spelling and grammar

 - BE HONEST!
-Pinocchio always struggled to find work
+Pinocchio always struggled to find work.

 School Leaver CV Guide

-Start with your name
+1. Start with your name

 It’s also a good idea to include your home address.
-It’s not likely they will send you a birthday card or a note via carrier pigeon, but at least they’ll be aware of your location, and how far away you are from their offices.
+Will they be sending you a birthday card via pigeon carrier?
+Sadly not.
+But at least they’ll be aware of your location and how far away you are from their offices.

-Who are you?
+2. Who are you?